BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 *Free to float* -- May 2024

 >If he could float from tree to tree,
->on what clichés he'd perch?
+>on which clichés he'd perch?
 >Barefoot on her knife's edge,
 >or rocking the cradle to ease
 >Babe